Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Miranda - Yowie Bay had a median income of $61,579 and an average income of $80,587 among taxpayers.
-Nationally, these figures are extremely high, with Greater Sydney having a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth since financial year 2022, current estimates for Miranda - Yowie Bay would be approximately $69,344 (median) and $90,749 (average) as of September 2025.
-Census 2021 income data indicates that incomes in Miranda - Yowie Bay cluster around the 69th percentile nationally.
-Income analysis reveals that 31.6% of residents earn between $1,500 and $2,999 weekly, with a substantial proportion (30.2%) earning above $3,000 weekly, indicating strong economic capacity in the suburb.
-High housing costs consume 18.5% of income, but strong earnings place disposable income at the 62nd percentile nationally, and the area's SEIFA income ranking places it in the 7th decile.
+In AreaSearch's latest postcode level ATO data for financial year 2022, Miranda - Yowie Bay SA2 had a median income among taxpayers of $61,579 and an average of $80,587.
+Nationally, these figures are high, with Greater Sydney having a median of $56,994 and an average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $69,344 (median) and $90,749 (average).
+According to Census 2021 income data, Miranda - Yowie Bay's household, family, and personal incomes are at the 68th percentile nationally.
+Income analysis shows that the largest segment comprises 31.6% earning $1,500-$2,999 weekly (7,098 residents), similar to the metropolitan region where 30.9% fall into this bracket.
+A substantial proportion of high earners (30.2% above $3,000/week) indicates strong economic capacity in the suburb.
+High housing costs consume 18.5% of income, but strong earnings place disposable income at the 62nd percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income